Kaiserslautern Town Hall

-Located in Kaiserslautern Germany, Kaiserslautern Town Hall (Das Rathaus) is one of the tallest town halls in the European Union.
+Located in Kaiserslautern Germany, Kaiserslautern Town Hall (Das Rathaus) is one of the tallest town halls in Germany.
 The building was put in service in 1968.
 Kaiserslautern City Hall has 25 stories above ground, of which the three uppermost ones are only used as storage room or for operational devices.
 The building is 84 meters tall and has four elevators.
 It is the tallest building in Kaiserslautern and on the 21st floor is a restaurant and public observation deck.